-Following the recommendation of the Audit Committee and the Board of Directors, we were appointed by the members of the Company on 24 January 2017 to audit the financial statements for the year ended 30 September 2017 and subsequent financial periods.
-The period of total uninterrupted engagement is two years, covering the years ended 30 September 2017 and 30 September 2018.
+Following the recommendation of the Audit Committee and the Board of Directors, we were appointed by the members of the Company on 24 January 2017 to audit the Financial Statements for the year ending 30 September 2017 and have been re-appointed for subsequent financial periods.
+The period of total uninterrupted engagement is three years, covering the years ended 30 September 2017 to 30 September 2019.